mor234/ex3-v1/README.md

 ## The compare of our graphs:
 in this comparison we take a several graphs and test which algorithm has better running time for same functions. we use in Java alghoritms from ex2 program and from our python algorithms and  NetworkX algorithms.

-## the function that we comparig :
+## the function that we are comparing :

 ### connected component:
 we only compare this function only between Java algotihms and Python algotihms because NetworkX doesn't use it.